rizlagatwick/pfsense-vpn-rotator/README.md

 # Replace `<vpnid>` with the appropriate VPN ID.
 ```

 Run the script directly from the pfSense shell or use the cron package in pfSense for scheduling the script execution.
-To install cron from WebUI goto `System > Package Manager` if Cron not in `Installed Packages` go to `Available Packages` and search `Cron`.

-Once installed `Cron` will appear under the `Services` menu option.
+To install cron from WebUI goto `System > Package Manager`.
+If `Cron` is not in `Installed Packages` go to `Available Packages` and search `Cron` and install.
+Once installed `Cron` will appear under the `Services` pfSense menu.

 Below is an example of Cron job running the script every 6 hours for OpenVPN client (vpnid) 1
 ```terminal
 0 	*/6 	* 	* 	* 	root 	/usr/local/sbin/pfsense-vpn-rotator.sh 1